Gothic Sports

-Gothic Sports is a German manga-styled book created by Anike Hage.
+Gothic Sports is a German graphic novel created by Anike Hage.
 The protagonist is a young girl named Anya, who is adjusting to her new school.
 When Anya tries to join various sports teams, she is repeatedly rejected.
 Because of this, she forms her own soccer team, thus creating the first Gothic Lolita soccer team.
 The book was licensed by Tokyopop for English distribution, with the first volume released on July 1, 2007.
 Soon after, other volumes were released.